What is a Type 2 Face Mask? - Knowing the right medical face mask for the job

 In the era of Covid-19 varients and an ever-evolving virus protection industry, it helps to know what's what.

-There are 4 different kinds of standard surgical face masks in common usage by the public, as well as in the medical industry and beyond.
+So, Type II?
+You may be surprised to learn that those aren't actually Roman numerals.
+The correct term is actually "type i i" and not "type 2".
+There are 3 different kinds of standard surgical face masks in common usage by the public, as well as in the medical industry and beyond.
 These are:

 • Type I Face Mask